 Many of the good rides around Ottawa start from Calabogie.
 You can get there quickly by taking Highway 17 West to regional road 508.
 However, that involves spending 30-40 minutes on Highway 17, which is not very interesting riding.
 Here is a route that takes longer but is more enjoyable:

-First, you need to go to Almonte, entering town on the main road (formerly called “regional road 49”; not sure if that’s still its number, but it’s the road that is the Almonte exit from 417).
+First, you need to go to Almonte (officially “Mississippi Mills” since the amalgamation of various municipalities in Ontario), entering town on the main road (formerly called “regional road 49”; not sure if that’s still its number, but it’s the road that is the Almonte exit from 417).
 To get there, either:

 - Take Highway 17 West out of Ottawa, and watch for the Almonte turn off, then exit and head South; or